Increase Building Deconstruction & Recycling

 Increase Centralized Composting is an EMERGENCY BRAKE climate solution.
 It has the potential to deliver a more rapid impact than nominal and delayed solutions.
 Because emergency brake solutions can deliver their climate benefits quickly, they can help accelerate our efforts to address dangerous levels of climate change.
 For this reason, they are a high priority.

 The composting process has a low risk of reversal since carbon is stored stably in finished compost instead of decaying and releasing methane in a landfill (Ayilara et al., 2020; Manea et al., 2024).
 However, a composting system, from collection to finished product, can be challenging to sustain.
-Along with nitrogen-rich food and green waste, carbon-rich bulking materials are critical for maintaining optimal composting conditions that minimize GHG emissions.
+Along with nitrogen-rich food and green waste, additional carbon-rich biomass, called bulking material, is critical for maintaining optimal composting conditions that minimize GHG emissions.
 Guaranteeing the availability of sufficient bulking materials can challenge the success of both centralized and decentralized facilities.

 Financially and environmentally sustainable composting depends not only on the quality of incoming OW feedstocks, but also on the quality of the final product.
 Composting businesses require a market for sales of compost products (in green spaces and/or agriculture), and poor source separation could lead to low-quality compost and reduced demand (Kawai et al., 2020; Wilson et al., 2024).
 Improvements in data collection and quality through good feedback mechanisms can also act as leverage for expanding compost markets, pilot programs, and growing community support.